ZJU-ACES-ISE/chatunitest-maven-plugin/README.md

 #### 4. Generate Prompts
 Subsequently, call the `generateMessages` method of the `PromptGenerator` to retrieve the prompts.
 For specific implementation details, refer to the HITS implementation.

-### Modifying FTL Templates
+### Expand FTL template
-`PromptInfo` is a data entity class that can be modified as needed.
-The `dataModel` in `PromptTemplate` stores the variable data used by the FTL templates.
-If you have custom FTL templates, please check for any new variables introduced and update the `dataModel` accordingly.
+`PromptInfo is a data entity class that can be extended as needed` The 'dataModel' in PromptTemplate stores variable data for use by FTL templates.
+If there is a custom new FTL template, please check if there are any new variables introduced and update the 'dataModel' in a timely manner.

 ### Modifying the Granularity of Generated Unit Tests
 You can create a subclass of `MethodRunner`, as seen in `HITSRunner`, and add a new implementation in the `selectRunner` method.